GrimIrani/copycat/src/README.md

 ./copycat "this will be booom!!!" when you PASTE will shows: `this will be booom!!!`

-echo whoami /
-             root >>test.txt
+echo love >>test.txt
 cat test.txt | ./copycat
-when you PASTE will shows: "whoami root"
+when you PASTE will shows: "love"
 ```